NorfairKing/haskell-WAT/README.md

 ## Foldable tuples

-The WAT here is not the behaviour per se (because you can figure that out from the kind of Foldable), but rather that someone thought this was a good idea.
+The WAT here is not the behaviour per se (because you can figure that out from the kind of Foldable), but rather that someone thought this instance was a good idea.

 ```
 Prelude> length ('a','b')